 Delonghi BCO264B Cafe Nero Combo Maker

 The BCO 264B features a pump for its espresso brewing needs.
 This means it can brew a real espresso.
-The traditional drip coffee brewing module also makes great coffee, the unit being calibrated perfectly.
+The traditional drip coffee brewing module also makes great coffee, the unit is calibrated perfectly.

 The unit can be programmed, and you can adjust brewing strength and temperature.
 You can pre-program your drip coffee maker to start brewing in the morning.